Trail Blazers' Jerami Grant: Downgraded to out

-Grant (hamstring) has been ruled out for Friday's game against the Heat.
+Grant (hamstring) has been ruled out for Monday's game against the Magic, Casey Holdahl of the Trail Blazers' official site reports.

-As expected, Grant has been downgraded from doubtful to out and will miss a 10th straight game.
-Toumani Camara (ribs) is also out Friday, so Jabari Walker is starting at power forward.
-Grant's next chance to suit up will come Monday in Orlando, but he doesn't have a return timetable and can be considered doubtful for that contest.
+As expected, Grant has been downgraded from doubtful to out and will miss an 11th straight contest.
+His next chance to suit up will come Wednesday in Charlotte.
+Kris Murray and Jabari Walker are candidates for increased roles again, especially considering Toumani Camara (rib/kidney) has been ruled out for the remainder of the campaign.

 More News